Thomasin500/Graph-Modelling-And-Graph-Algorithms/README.md

 The graph is then traversed according to a modified version of Dijkstra's Algorithm until the goal is reached.

-The path is the outputted to the console.
+The path is the outputted to the console and also written to a local output.txt file.